-java.lang.IllegalArgumentException - when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero or the clock associated with the cost parameters is not the realtime clock.
+IllegalArgumentException when the time value of cost is less than zero, or the time value of deadline is less than or equal to zero, or the chronograph associated with the cost or deadline parameters is not an instance of Clock122.

-IllegalAssignmentError - when cost, deadline, overrunHandler, or missHandler cannot be stored in this.
+IllegalAssignmentError when cost, deadline, overrunHandler, or missHandler cannot be stored in this.